 Before booking your next Hipcamp, be sure to confirm that there are no local travel restrictions for either your trip origin or your destination.
-Book Hipcamps near your home or within your county, limit the size of your group, and minimize contact with others outside your household.
+Book Hipcamps near your home or within your area, limit the size of your group, and minimize contact with others outside your household.
 Please do your part to limit the spread of the virus by staying home if you or someone you live with is sick.
-Our support team is always here to help with any necessary booking adjustments.
+Review our COVID-related cancellation policies and know that our support team is always here to help with any necessary booking adjustments.

 Getting outside might look a little different this season, but we hope you find yourselves outside soon.
 Let us know how we can help!